Sharp's Brewery

 Sharp's Brewery is a British brewery founded in 1994 in St Minver Lowlands, Rock, Cornwall, by Bill Sharp.
 Since 2011, the brewery has been owned by Molson Coors.
 It is best known for its flagship ale Doom Bar, named after the notoriously perilous Doom Bar sandbank in north Cornwall.

 History

 The brewery has been through three phases – from a small micro brewery, to a larger facility within the same building and finally to the current phase that has seen the Brewery extend its premises to accommodate more vessels and increase its brewing capacity.

 Unlike many breweries, they do not own or operate any public houses, hotels or restaurants.
 Their focus is solely on brewing beer.
 Sharp's also run a joint venture with Paul Ainsworth – the Mariners – in Rock.

 On 2 February 2011 the brewery was bought by Molson Coors for £20 million.

+On 25 February 2026 it was announced by Molson Coors that the Sharp's brewery in Rock would close at the end of the year due to financial concerns, resulting in the loss of 50 jobs.

 Beers

 Sharp's produce regular cask ales, seasonal ales, and pasteurised bottled beers.